nanocosmos/docs/docs/webrtc/nanostream_webrtc_screen_sharing.md

 ## Screen Sharing

-`WebRTC` supports screen sharing!
+Webcasting based on `WebRTC` supports screen sharing!
 You can use a screen or a window, depending on a browser used, as a live video source instead of a web camera.

 Screen sharing is currently available in:

   * Google Chrome
   * Firefox

-## Screen sharing with Google Chrome

-Chrome on Desktop since version 72 supports screen sharing without any further installation.
+  * Safari

-For former versions, a certified browser extension was required due to Google security policy.
+Screen sharing is directly built-in.
+For early versions, a certified browser extension was required due to Google security policy.
+This is not required anymore.

-You find the nanoStream branded screen capture extension [here](https://chrome.google.com/webstore/detail/nanostream-screen-capture/jfjljfmoopheadghnkjbonkmgbkjhjdo)
+The Webcaster API is "videoDeviceConfig.source", see the API description.